samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You contact a deity or a divine proxy and ask up to three questions that can be answered with yes or no. You must ask your questions before the spell ends.
 You receive a correct answer for each question.

-Divine beings aren’t necessarily omniscient, so you might receive “unclear” as an answer if a question pertains to information that lies beyond the deity’s knowledge.
+Divine beings aren’t necessarily omniscient, so you might receive "unclear" as an answer if a question pertains to information that lies beyond the deity’s knowledge.
 In a case where a one-word answer could be misleading or contrary to the deity’s interests, the DM might offer a short phrase as an answer instead.

 If you cast the spell more than once before finishing a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), there is a cumulative 25 percent chance for each casting after the first that you get no answer.